maithgopalan/c2-dataviz-2025/content/post/lab-ps2/index.markdown

 # Try changing the size next

-# Finally, If you load the {scales} library (which is installed as part of {tidyverse} but isn’t automatically loaded), you can use some neat helper functions to reformat the text that shows up in plots.
-For instance, we can make it so population is formatted as a number with commas every 3 numbers, and the x-axis is formatted as dollars.
-Try that.
+# Finally, Load the {scales} library (which is installed as part of {tidyverse} but isn’t automatically loaded),

+You can then use some neat helper functions to reformat the text that shows up in plots.

+For instance, use that to make it so that population legend is formatted as a number with commas every 3 numbers, and the x-axis is formatted as dollars.